nf-core/website/markdown/developers/env.md

 3.1.1
 ```

-Java programs are not really allowed to run on the head nodes so you will have to submit all your Nextflow commands ot LSF.
+Java programs are not really allowed to run on the head nodes so you will have to submit all your Nextflow commands on LSF.
 When developing a pipeline, you may want to do all your development from an interactive job.

 In our experience, `nextflow run` commands need 1 CPU and 6 GB RAM for themselves, but of course more if you want to use the "local" executor.